 - Generally a bit higher interest rate than traditional savings accounts.

 - Don’t confuse MMAs with Money Market Funds (MMF).
-MMFs are a type of mutual fund that invest in short-term securities.
+MMFs are a type of mutual fund that invests in short-term securities.
 More on MMFs in a future blog post.

-MMAs are typically not considered a long-term investment option (you wouldn’t want to put all your money in a MMA as a primary retirement vehicle for 50 years – you wouldn’t make much money).
+MMAs are typically not considered a long-term investment option.
+You wouldn’t want to put all your money in an MMA as a primary retirement vehicle for 50 years.
+You wouldn’t make much money.
 Money Market accounts typically pay a bit more than a traditional savings account.
 However, they are another financial tool if you’re looking for a place to park your cash and earn more interest than a traditional savings account.

 Do you have a Money Market account?
 How do you use a MMA as part of your financial strategy?
 Comment below.